michalvankodev/michalvankodev-site/_pages/portfolio.md

       I worked on this project alone.
     displayed: true
     name: CK Vive
-  - description: >-
-      _Manualogic_ is a **single page application** for product manual creators.
-      It contains **custom web editor** and management system of **translatable pages, books** and **products.** It's main goal is to enable customers to get manuals of their products in digital form.

-      It's bulit on top of modern web technologies such as **Angular,** **RxJS,** and the content is synchronized through **Websockets**.
-The back-end part is built on top of **Spring framework**.

-      The team consisted of 3-4 front-end developers, 2-3 back-end developers and 2 testers.
-    displayed: true
-    name: Manualogic
 education:
   - description: |-
       Faculty of Electrical Engineering and Informatics - Intelligent Systems